claytonjwong/reading/README.md

 		2. coalesce all words in parallel as a whole phrase transformed into a single, concise thought
 		3. "see" the meaning of that concise thought in my mind's eye through visualization / conceptualization
 			* note: this is an internal subconscious automatic function of my right brain
 		4. look at the picture in the book
 		5. repeat above steps as needed until full comprehension is acquired
 		6. verbalize the meaning to my kids
 	* small, concise chunks of meaningful data at a time
-	* perfect for visualizating words as phrases and transforming those phrases into thoughts / meanings / ideas / images
+	* perfect for visualizing words as phrases and transforming those phrases into thoughts / meanings / ideas / images
 	* there's literally a picture of the text's meaning in the book ( visualization of the meaning is simply a glance away )
 		* the glance location is irrelevant as meaning of the text and the picture of the text are the same
 			* i.e. looking at text and visualizing its meaning is the same exact concept as looking at the picture and visualizing its meaning